 Provide flexible funds to meet emerging needs and underwrite progress that furthers the mission and aspirations of the school.
 To be a true pioneer in management education, Yale SOM must develop innovative programs and new initiatives as they become relevant.
 By directing Alumni Fund gifts to this area, donors enable essential activities that enhance SOM’s excellence.

 In fiscal year 2015, which ended on June 30, 2015, Yale SOM raised more than $3 million for the Alumni Fund.
 51.5 percent of alumni gave, placing Yale SOM highest among all Yale schools – including Yale College – in terms of alumni participation.
 We also achieved one of the highest participation rates among our peer business schools.
-Thanks to the generosity of our Alumni Fund donors, Yale SOM began fiscal 2016 on firm financial footing and with a remarkable level of alumni engagement.

 “Our alumni participation in giving and in service speaks volumes about how invested our alumni are in the life of the school.
 Last year, more than 1,300 alumni volunteered for SOM in some way.
 Alongside this spirit of service, setting a new benchmark for giving will reflect the fact that alumni continue to play such a big part in the success of the school.”